What Is the Purpose of a Sump Pump and How Does It Operate?

 Battery Backup Sump Pumps

-Battery backup sump pumps run on a marine style battery, which needs to be tested on a regular basis and replaced every 2 to 3 years.
-We sell & recommend Jim Murray backup sump pumps due to their dependability and time tested performance.
+Battery backup sump pumps run on a marine style battery, which needs to be tested on a regular basis and replaced every two to three years.
+We sell and recommend Jim Murray backup sump pumps due to their dependability and time tested performance.
 Call us for more information and pricing on installing a battery backup system for added peace of mind.